Exponential-Workload/Anime-Dimensions-Simulator/Commands.md

 1. Inverse of 0; not really useful for anything except avoiding damage in mele-focused maps
 2. First-Find First-Serve; uses the first enemy found
 3. Last-Find First-Serve; uses the last enemy found
+4. Random; probabally the worst option since it has 0 strategy

 ##### debug